Behind Blue Eyes

-"Behind Blue Eyes" is a song by English rock band the Who.
-It is the second single from the band's fifth album, Who's Next (1971), and was originally written by Pete Townshend for his Lifehouse project.
+"Behind Blue Eyes" is a song by the English rock band the Who.
+It was released as the second single from the band's fifth studio album, Who's Next (1971), and was originally written by Pete Townshend for his Lifehouse project.
+The single entered the US Billboard Hot 100 chart on 6 November 1971, reaching number 34.
 The song is one of the Who's best-known recordings and has been covered by many artists, including Limp Bizkit.
-The single entered the US Billboard Charts on 6 November 1971, reaching No. 34.

 Background

 "Behind Blue Eyes" originated after a Tommy Tour concert in Denver, on 9 June 1970.
 Following the performance, Townshend became tempted by a female groupie, but he instead went back to his room alone, possibly as a result of the teachings of his spiritual leader, Meher Baba.
 Upon reaching his room, he began writing a prayer, the first words being "When my fist clenches, crack it open ..."
-These words later appeared as lyrics in the "climactic rocking section" of "Behind Blue Eyes."
+These words later appeared as lyrics in the "climactic rocking section" of "Behind Blue Eyes".

 When "Behind Blue Eyes" was to be released as part of the aborted Lifehouse project, the song was sung from the point of view of the main villain, Jumbo.
 The lyrics are a first-person lament from Jumbo, who is always angry and full of angst because of all the pressure and temptation that surrounds him, and the song was intended to be his "theme song" had the project been successful.
 Pete Townshend said of the song's lyrics:

 "Behind Blue Eyes" really is off the wall because that was a song sung by the villain of the piece [Jumbo], the fact that he felt in the original story that he was forced into a position of being a villain whereas he felt he was a good guy.

+Composition

+"Behind Blue Eyes" is an art rock and folk rock ballad, with a moderate tempo of 116 beats per minute.
+It starts with a solo voice singing over an arpeggiated acoustic guitar in the key of E minor.
+Then, a bass guitar and ethereal harmonies are added before the song breaks out into a full-scale rock anthem.
+A second theme is introduced near the end, followed by a brief reprise of the quieter first theme.

+Songs written in alternating sections were a feature of Townshend's writing of the period, going back at least to Tommy, where the technique was used in "Christmas" and "Go to the Mirror!"
+The guitar riff at the end of the anthemic rock section is also used after the bridge during the song "Won't Get Fooled Again", perhaps serving as a link between the two songs when both were intended to be parts of a single rock opera.